Adding a diagram

 Select the diagram control, go to PROPERTIES, and then modify the shape color rule in order to change the colors of the shapes in the diagram.

-Finally, select the diagram control and click Data Binding Panel from the toolbar.
-Click Bindings and go to the SHAPE TOOLTIP TEXT section.
+Finally, select the diagram control and click Data Analysis Panel from the toolbar.
+Click Visualization and go to the Shapes TOOLTIP section.
 Drag the Employee column from the Excel data connector in the EXPLORE window and add it to this tooltip section.

 5. Using a diagram